tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

 <figure>
   <img src="{{ site.url }}/img/pitl03/random-points-1d.png" />
+  <figcaption>The spread of points will vary each time the sketch is run.</figcaption>
 </figure>

 Now edit the loop.
 Change the range to `1000` and plot the `point` using both a random x- and y-coordinate: